jimmy-lyons/Lift-algorithm/README.md

   // create new lift instance with counter and liftDoor injected on initialisation:
     lift = new Lift(counter, liftDoor)

-  // create an event listener for when a button is pushed to call the lift
+  // Create an event halndler for when a button is pushed to call the lift,
+  // or when a button is pushed inside the lift.
-  // button should know the level it's on to create a new instance of Level class:
+  // Button should know the level it's assigned to to create a new instance of Level class: onButtonPush{
-    eventListener = onButtonPush(lift.addLevel(buttonLevel))
+    lift.addLevel(buttonLevel)
+  }

+  // Event handler for journey array: lift.journey == [] ? lift.resetLevel() : lift.moveToLevel()

+  // Event handler for when lift reaches target level: when lift.liftLevel == lift.tagetLevel {
+    lift.openDoor(lift.journey[0])
+    setTimeOut(5000, lift.closeDoor(lift.journey[0]))
+    .then(lift.removeLevel())
+    .then(moveToLevel())
+  }
 }

 Lift {